BIitzkrieg/fireEye/README.md

  Customized hx-cmd script by Henrik Olsson of Fire Eye.
 Fixed the approve containment function.
 Also added functionality to get containment status, and stop containment of hosts.
 Needs his hx_lib library to function.

  # cmsAck
- Acknowledge NX Alerts in CMS via the API
+ Acknowledge NX Alerts in NX/CMS via the API